mmistakes/minimal-mistakes/_posts/2023-08-08-ultimate-guide-to-java-virtual-threads.md

 15:08:37.142 [thread-2] INFO in.rcard.virtual.threads.App - VirtualThread[#23,thread-2]/runnable@ForkJoinPool-1-worker-2 | Hey, my name is thread-2
 ```

 Nice.
 So, is it a good idea to use `ThreadLocal` with virtual threads?
-Well, no, it isn't.
+Well, you now need to be careful.
 The reason is that we can have a huge number of virtual threads, and each virtual thread will have its own `ThreadLocal`.
-This means that **the memory footprint of the application will be very high**.
-Moreover, the `ThreadLocal` will be useless in a one-thread-per-request scenario since data shouldn't be shared between different requests.
+This means that **the memory footprint of the application may quickly become very high**.
+Moreover, the `ThreadLocal` will be useless in a one-thread-per-request scenario since data won't be shared between different requests.

 However, some scenarios could be help use something similar to `ThreadLocal`.
 For this reason, Java 20 will introduce [scoped values](https://openjdk.org/jeps/429), which enable the sharing of immutable data within and across threads.
 However, this is a topic for another article.